 - 1. CURRENTLY ENROLLED STUDENTS - 2.
 CHILDREN OF FACULTY AND STAFF [If stated in the charter application]: Children of full time faculty and full time instructional staff. - 3.
-SIBLINGS: Siblings of students currently enrolled on the date of the lottery - 4.
+SIBLINGS [If stated in the charter application]: Siblings of students currently enrolled on the date of the lottery - 4.
 OTHERS: All other eligible students

 SECTION 3.
-Lottery.
+LOTTERY